LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Goto is a little weird.
 It is viewed as a monster of the past for those who lived it and a cursed relic for those who haven't.
-There was good reason for the hatred, and with structured programming becoming the new thing goto was exhiled.
+There was good reason for the hatred, and with structured programming becoming the new thing goto was exiled.
 Now that some time has past, with structured programming and OOP as the standard, goto kind of... just exists.
 Although I suppose Linux kernel devs could argue some points with their do-while goto loops.
-Now adays goto has this one very special specific use case to jump to error handling.
+Nowadays goto has this one very special specific use case to jump to error handling.
 MEM12-C explains how this could be used [MEM12-C](https://wiki.sei.cmu.edu/confluence/display/c/MEM12-C.+Consider+using+a+goto+chain+when+leaving+a+function+on+error+when+using+and+releasing+resources)
 This is touted as the best use case for goto in trying to increase readability.
 It is of course still possible to avoid goto for a more structured approach, but this can be less readable.